InspiryThemes/realhomes-docs/docs/submit-property.md

 # Setup Submit Property Page

 ## Create Submit Property Page
+!!! note
-> Note: If you have imported demo contents then Submit Property page is already created.
+    If you have imported demo contents then Submit Property page is already created.
 But you still need to configure related settings as guided below.

 To add Submit Property page, Go to **Dashboard → Pages → Add New**